City Guide · Uzbekistan

 Tashkent is the capital of Uzbekistan and its most developed city, with broad modernised avenues, a functional metro system, and the highest concentration of medical universities in the country.
 Over the past five years, Uzbekistan has emerged as a growing destination for Indian MBBS students, and Tashkent leads that growth with over 14 published medical programs.

 Tashkent's universities offer competitive annual tuition in the USD 3,000–6,000 range, and the city's infrastructure is more developed than other Uzbek study destinations.
-NMC-listed institutions are present, and the Uzbek government has actively sought to attract international medical students.
+Institutions meeting NMC guidelines are present, and the Uzbek government has actively sought to attract international medical students.
 Improving airline connectivity from major Indian cities makes logistics increasingly practical.

 Country